5jt/dyalog-cookbook/manuscript/17 RegularExpressions.md

 A> # Specifying options
 A>
 A>
-A> Various options are available to control aspects of Search and Replace; these are selected using the Variant operator `⍠`.
+A> Various options are available to control aspects of Search and Replace; these are selected using the _variant_ operator `⍠`.
 A>
-A> Note that if you use Classic Dyalog, or you just want to make sure that your code would run in a classic interpreter, `⎕OPT` is a synonym for `⍠`.
+A> Note that if you use Classic Dyalog, or just want to ensure your code runs in a classic interpreter, `⎕OPT` is a synonym for `⍠`.
 A>
 A> Between the right operand and the right argument you may specify options.
 They are marked by the `⍠` operator.
 These are the options available:
 A>
 A> IC, Mode, DotAll, EOL, ML, Greedy, OM, InEnc, OutEnc, Enc, ResultText, UCP A>
-A> Note that "IC" is the principle option.
-That means that if no other option needs to be specified you can omit the "IC".
+A> IC – ignore case – is the principle option.
+That means that if no other option needs to be specified you can omit the `'IC'`.
 A>
-A> Therefore this would do: `⎕S 0 ⍠ 1 ⊢ 'whatever'`.
-"IC" stands for "Ignore Case".
+A> So this would do: `⎕S 0 ⍠ 1 ⊢ 'whatever'`.
 A 1 would make a search pattern case insensitive.
 The default is 0.
 A>
-A> In this chapter we won't discuss all options but "IC", "Mode", "DotAll", "Greedy" and "UCP"; these are the most important ones.
+A> In this chapter we’ll discuss Mode, DotAll, Greedy and UCP: these are the most important options.
 For the others refer to `⎕R`'s help page.

 Let's repeat our findings because this is so important: